 Table A.1.
-Requirements of carbon po ol categories and determination of value for pool -------------------------------------- ---
+Requirements of carbon pool categories and l determination of value for pool --- -----------------------------------

-Pre-existing trees must be distinguished from planted trees.
-Since pre-existing and new trees are easy to distinguish for several decades after tree planting, pre-existing trees do not need to be inventoried until the offset project first seeks verification of GHG reductions and GHG removals enhancements(subsequent to the project's initial site-visit verification and registration).
+\ Pre-existing trees must be distinguished from planted trees.
+Since pre-existing and new trees are easy to distinguish for several decades after tree planting, pre-existing trees do not need to be inventoried until the offset project first seeks verification of GHG reductions and GHG removal enhancements.

-Soil carbon is not anticipated to change significantly as a result of most Forest Project activities.
-Soil carbon must be included in the inventory, however, if any of the following activities occur: is excluded except when specified in Section 5.
+\\ Soil carbon is not anticipated to change significantly as a result of most Forest Project activities.
+Soil carbon is excluded except when specified in Section 5.